 Dr. Vellis was asked how adequate coverage is defined.
 He responded that it would cover catastrophic illness and ideally cover some specializations, although that is not a requirement.
 Certain minimum standards, based on past history, would provide \$50,000 of coverage.
-Dr. Vellis said everyone will be required to have insurance by 2014 (assuming that the Patient Protection and Affordable Care Act is instituted in the United States) and we have an opportunity to develop and be part of a SUNY-wide program.
+Dr. Vellis said everyone will be required to have insurance by 2014 and we have an opportunity to develop and be part of a SUNY-wide program.
 At this point, UAlbany is the only SUNY school that does not have a hard waiver program.
 If we go forward with a SUNY-wide program it would lower the costs.